Skip to content

 Creating A New Rule

 We match against material names using our cross-version compatible name table.
-This includes legacy versions.

 Must-Have Operators